mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     * LEWG voted to forward R3 on 2025-03-18.

     * Make wording diff more compact by improving formatting.
-No change to design or wording since R3.

 # Abstract